 Grief does not just come into our lives when someone close to us dies.
 Any type of loss we experience can leave us with grief.

-I am seeking the Others who are interested in what I want to do.
-People who want to dance, musicians, people with a passion for costume and theatrical make-up, Morris teachers and mentors, someone with a venue for us to practice in.
+I am seeking Others who are interested in what I want to do.
+People who want to dance, musicians, people with a passion for costume and theatrical make-up, Morris teachers and mentors.
 Those with years of experience and those with none.

 This project is almost a blank piece of paper.
 All that is written on it so far are three things